farberlab/starter-academic/content/authors/arby/_index.md

 title: Arby Abood

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Associate Professor, Public Health Sciences
+role: Graduate Student

 # Organizations/Affiliations
 organizations: